Dtrugk/Report-/README.md

    - Use programming languages like Python or C++ to create a trainer or script that automates memory modification.

 #### Practice:
-- After getting the final address of the player object, we could modify the value of the resources to see if it actually take affect on the game.
-Base on the hex view of the game, we could see that the resources are stored in the memory as float value and each resources are stored 4 offset away from each other.
+- After getting the final address of the player object, we could modify the value of the resources to see if it actually takes effect on the game.
+Based on the hex view of the game, we could see that the resources are stored in the memory as float value and each resource is stored 4 offset away from each other.
 - We could use `WriteProcessMemory` API to write the new value to the memory location:
 ```c
 float currentFood;